 Cherry trees were first planted at Hirosaki Castle in 1715.
 It is said that a warrior of the Hirosaki Clan brought back 25 kasumizakura cherry trees from Kyoto.
 In the Meiji period (1868-1912), more than 2,000 Someiyoshino were planted in the castle in a short period of about 20 years, and in 1895 the ruins of Hirosaki Castle were opened to the public as a park.

-The planting of Someiyoshino continued, and in 1918, the "Kanzakura-kai" (cherry blossom viewing party) was started.
-In 1961, the name was changed from "Kanzakura-kai" to "Hirosaki Sakura Festival," and today it is a representative festival of Hirosaki that impresses many people.
+The planting of Someiyoshino continued, and in 1918 the "Kanzakura-kai" (cherry blossom viewing party) began, and in 1961 the name was changed from "Kanzakura-kai" to "Hirosaki Sakura Festival," and today it has become a representative festival of Hirosaki that impresses many people.

 Hirosaki Park, where many of the cherry trees are over 100 years old